gortazar/docker-x86-images-builder/README.md

     sudo docker run -t <your username>/curl:0.1 /usr/bin/curl https://github.com

-== The script
+## The script

-Building the ubuntu x86 docker image is done with the build-base-image.sh script.
-I've prepared the script to work with any Ubuntu version, however, I only checked Trusty.
+The ubuntu x86 docker image is built with the build-base-image.sh script.
+I've prepared the script to work with any Ubuntu version.
+However, I only checked Trusty.
 So there's no guarantee that it will work on other versions.
 Anyway shouldn't be too hard to adapt the script to whatever Ubuntu version you want to build images for.

-== Acknowledgements
+## Acknowledgements

 Most work here is based on [this](http://mwhiteley.com/linux-containers/2013/08/31/docker-on-i386.html) Matt Whiteley blog post about building docker x86 binaries and images.